primer/css/docs/content/components/select-menu.md

 ## List items

 The list of items is arguably the most important subcomponent within the menu.
 Build them out of anchors, buttons, or just about any [interactive content](http://w3c.github.io/html/dom.html#interactive-content).
 List items are also customizable with options for avatars, additional icons, and multiple lines of text.
-Use utility classes like `mr-2`, `d-flex` or `float-right` in case more custom styling is needed.
+Use utility classes in case more custom styling is needed.

 ```html live
 <details class="details-reset details-overlay" open>